Dragon Fruit Cactus

 Dragon Fruit Pests:

-- Overall there are not a lot of pests on the plant that I have noticed with the exception of the occasional snail which doesn’t seem to do much damage.
+- Overall there are not a lot of buggy-pests on the plant that I have noticed with the exception of the occasional snail which doesn’t seem to do significant damage.

 - However, the fruit itself attracts aphids and their courier-accomplice ants.
 However, these sap suckers are easy to remove with a strong spray of water from the garden hose.

 - Gophers will eat the roots.
 Caging the roots is relatively easy at planting.